Get in the classroom and pursue your interests.

 If you’re a Columbia student, alumni, or staff member, please connect directly with the Academics office to inquire about auditing.

 Questions about auditing classes at Columbia?
-Contact Ethan Johnston in the Admissions office.
+Contact Tina in the Admissions office.